usagimaru/Variable-Font-Mac/README.md

 # Variable Font Mac

-An implementation of Variable Fonts that works perfectly on macOS using Core Text.
+An implementation of a variable font feature that works on macOS using Core Text.

 ![screenshot](./screenshot.gif)